Aishlia/wizhelp_bot/README.md

 !recipe name-of-item | Recipe for an item and some info* !tc name-of-tc | Where to buy a tc

 \* Supports mispelled words or general search terms.
+Ty google omegalul.